 For sanitary reasons, don't keep your guinea pig's cage in your kitchen or other area where food is prepared.

-Make sure your guinea pig's cage is safe from other pets who may see him as prey.
+Make sure your guinea pig's cage is safe from other pets who may see them as prey.

 If you have young children, put the cage in an area where you can control access and supervise child-guinea pig interactions.